 With some justification Pope Pius XII claimed that the Virgin Mary had saved Portugal (for the Church).
 And indeed, the timely dedication of the nation to her Sacred Heart before the 1940 concordat and a papal pilgrimmage to her shrine in Portugal before the 2004 concordat seemed calculated to help the negotiations.

 In 1931 Spain proclaimed the Second Republic, sending the king into exile.
 The response of the Portuguese bishops was swift: they erected a defence against the troubling events next door by dedicating Portugal to the Sacred Heart of the Virgin Mary.
 Salazar, the right-wing dictator who came to power the next year, further fostered the link between Church and state.
 In 1938, as the Spanish Civil War raged just across the border, Portugal was again consecrated to the Virgin.
 This was done on the anniversary of her appearance before three Portuguese children at Fátima.
 In a speech to the people of Portugal Pius XII credited the Virgin with saving the country, as he spoke “of the red menace, so threatening and so close [in Spain], but avoided so unexpectedly.”
-However, “unexpected” seems a curious word to use for the results of a Marian campaign which seemed expressedly designed for this end.

 In order to get this symbolic church-state connection codified in a concordat, serious negotiations had already been begun in 1937.
 It was time for Salazar to confirm his role of protector of the Catholic Church which, of course, in turn protected his own rule.
 Yet, despite the good relations between Salazar and the Church